Status of a Case

 Viewing or Copying Court Files

-To obtain copies or certified copies of a civil file or document, you may print them out from the court's public access site, hire a private agency to assist you, go to the Civil Records Unit in the Wakefield Taylor Courthouse, or complete a Request for Copies of Civil Records and mail it with the appropriate fee(s) to the Civil Correspondence Clerk.
+To obtain copies or certified copies of a civil file or document, you may print them out from the Court's Public Portal, hire a private agency to assist you, go to the Civil Records Unit in the Wakefield Taylor Courthouse, or complete a Request for Copies of Civil Records and mail it with the appropriate fee(s) to the Civil Correspondence Clerk.
 To obtain certified copies of a civil file or document the court must provide a copy for certification (i.e. you cannot bring in a copy from home).

-For cases and documents filed after November 13, 2007, all public documents may be viewed via the public access site.
+For cases and documents filed after November 13, 2007, all public documents may be viewed via the Court's Public Portal.

 For cases and documents filed before November 13, 2007, you will need to view the physical case file.
 All physical civil files are kept at an off-site retention facility and take approximately 10 business days to be delivered to the main courthouse.
 If you plan to view one of these files, you will need to order it by coming to the Civil Records Unit or calling the Civil Records Unit at 925-874-7186.
 Most civil court files are public records and may be viewed by anyone.
 To see a court file you must present valid picture identification, such as a current driver's license.